Category: Uncategorized

 Continue Reading

-Providence, Utah—Applications are being accepted for a justice court judge position that will serve Providence, Utah.
-The position will replace Judge Matthew Funk who resigned in January.
+Willard, Utah—Applications are being accepted for a part-time justice court judge position that will serve Willard, Utah.
+The successful candidate will replace Judge Kevin Christensen who has resigned his position.

-To be considered for a justice court judgeship in Cache County, candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have a degree from a law school that would make one eligible to apply for admission to a bar in any state in the United States.
-In addition, applicants must be a resident of Cache County, an adjacent county, or the judicial district in which the justice court is located either upon appointment or within a reasonable time following appointment.
+To be considered for a justice court judgeship in Box Elder County, candidates must be at least 25 years of age, a citizen of the United States, a Utah resident for at least three years, and have a degree from a law school that would make one eligible to apply for admission to a bar in any state in the United States.
+In addition, applicants must be a resident of Box Elder County or an adjacent county either upon appointment or before taking the bench.

 Information on judicial retention and performance evaluation is posted on the Utah State Court’s website at www.utcourts.gov under employment opportunities.
-An application for judicial office form must be completed and is available on the court’s website (www.utcourts.gov/admin/jobs).
-The salary range for the position is $20,962 to $26,951 per year and does not include benefits.
-For additional information about working for Providence, email Tyler Cameron at tcameron@providence.utah.gov or call him at (435) 752-9441.
+An application for judicial office form must be completed and is available on the court’s website (https://legacy.utcourts.gov/employment).
+The salary range for the position is $24,556 to $31,527 per year and does not include benefits.
+For additional information about working for Willard, email Jeremy Kimpton, Willard City Manager, at jkimpton@willardcityut.gov or call him at (435) 734-9881.

-The deadline for applications is Friday, September 13, 2024 at 5 p.m. and should be sent to the attention of Jim Peters, Administrative Office of the Courts, P.O.
-Box 140241, Salt Lake City, UT, 84114-0241.
-Applications received after the deadline will not be accepted.
+The deadline for applications is Monday, April 14, 2025 at 5:00 p.m.
+Applications cannot be submitted after the deadline.
 For questions about the justice courts or the process for filling this position, email Jim Peters, Justice Court Administrator, at jamesp@utcourts.gov.

-Utah law requires the Judicial Nominating Commission to submit three to five nominees to the mayor of Providence, Kathleen Alder, within 45 days of its first meeting.
-Mayor Alder will then have 30 days in which to select a finalist.
-Her selection must then be ratified by the Providence City Council and certified by the Utah Judicial Council.
+Utah law requires the Judicial Nominating Commission to submit at least three nominees to the Box Elder County Commission within 45 days of its first meeting.
+The Commission will then have 30 days in which to select a finalist.
+Its selection must then be certified by the Utah Judicial Council.

 # # #